 First American Financial Corp. had 900 Million customer files exposed in May 2019

 Facebook - 2019- 540 million users’ information exposed from the social media company

 The biggest breach in 2018 was by Marriott International which exposed as much as 500 Million records

 Adult Friend Finder in 2016 had 412 Million records compromised

 Equifax in 2017 had 143 Million records exposed

-Capital One in 2019 had more than 100 Million records which could have been compromised
+Capital One in 2019 had more than 100 Million records which could have been exposed

 Consumers need to be vigilant & wise when giving their personal account information.
-Scams come from a variety of different sources.
-According to the consumer sentinel network 2018, most of the consumers who were affected by fraud were contacted by scammers via phone and that $429 million were lost due to fraud by this method of contact.
+Scams come from a variety of different services.
+According to the consumer sentinel network 2018, most of the consumers who were affected by fraud were contacted by scammers via phone or email and that losses of $429 million were incurred due to this kind of phone fraud.

 downloads and resources